vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ## [+] Evil vm handlers

-This is the one unit of vm handler.
+This represents one unit of a VM handler.
-Even tho it should be semantically one routine, it's chopped up to lots of basic blocks and it's using disgusting way to jmp around without executing whole subroutines it lands after each call/jmp.
+Although it should semantically be a single routine, it's been chopped up into numerous basic blocks.

-Since it's too complicated, I couldn't just take entire picture of them, I manually put them together to one code below so let's investigate it closely!!
+It uses a convoluted method to jump around without executing entire subroutines after each call or jump.

+Due to its complexity, I couldn't simply capture the entire structure in one image.
+Instead, I've manually assembled the relevant parts into a single code block below.
+Let's examine it closely!

 ```nasm
 0000000000044792        mov     eax, 21322628h